AmoebeLabs/swiss-army-knife-card-manual/docs/design/how-to-design-your-card.md

 ##:sak-sak-logo: Where to start?
 So, you came here to read how to design your own card.
 That's good!

-If you're a graphic designer or some UX guy/woman, you will probably have tons of ideas, and after understanding the possibilities, you immediately fire up Adobe Indesign, Affinity Designer, Inkscape, or Procreate on your PC/Mac/iPad or went online on Figma or some other online tool to sketch your design.
+If you're a graphic designer or some UX guy/woman, you will probably have tons of ideas, and after understanding the possibilities, you immediately fire up Adobe Indesign, Affinity Designer, Inkscape, or Procreate on your PC/Mac/iPad or went online using Figma or some other online tool to sketch your design.

 You're one of those people: